jxfuller1/Extended-QTableView/README.md

 2) Connecting to SQL database to retrieve and write to as data is changed or checkboxes checked
 3) Cleaning up code so user can easily make the table and choose options
-4) Being able to add new rows on main table or sub-tables
+4) Being able to add new rows on main table or sub-tables or delete rows  (partially done)
 5) Adding/Changing some visual aspects  -  (mostly done now)
 6) Add option to make changing data in row on main table via double clicking on row and having a popup appear instead of editing directly on cell(s)  (basically already do this for the subtable widgets)
 7) Add option to export table to excel